Berkeley College Online Fast Facts

 - The Online Faculty Training Program, a robust, quarter-long workshop, was developed for faculty who endeavor to teach online.
 An online course, Road to Success in Online Learning, paves the way for success for students prior to taking online classes.

-- At Berkeley College Online students have access to the same support services as students who attend on site, i.e., Advisement, Library, Academic Support Center, and Career Services.
+- At Berkeley College Online students have access to the same support services as students who attend on site, i.e., Advisement, Library, Center for Academic Success, and Career Services.

 - Online campus life experiences include online clubs, social media engagement, wellness and personal development programs, and workshops focusing on student success.

-- Berkeley College Online attracts a diverse student body comprised of working parents, grandparents, young adults managing work and studies, and men and women actively serving in the military.
+- Berkeley College Online attracts a diverse student body comprised of working parents, grandparents, young adults managing work and studies, and those actively serving in the military.

-- 80% of Berkeley College Online students are female; among all students 67% are female.
+- 79% of Berkeley College Online students are female.